Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Nuclear Spin Sensing and Spectroscopy

 As in the external-field case, the XYXYd sequence can be extended to correlation spectroscopy using the sequence given in Fig.~\ref{fig4}(e).
 The filter function is positioned at the selected nuclear Larmor frequency.
 The measured signal $C(t)$ probes the correlation between the electron phases accumulated in the two XYXYd-$N$ blocks, which is modulated by nuclear spin dynamics under secular hyperfine couplings during the correlation delay $t$.
 In the small-phase regime, the signal is approximately

 Here, $\Gamma$ is the filter function weight.
 For a derivation of Eq.~(\ref{eq:corrSpec}), see the Supplemental Material \cite{Supplements}.

-Figure~\ref{fig4}(f,h) show the resulting time-domain correlation signals for the ${}^1$H and $^{13}$C resonances, respectively.
+Figures~\ref{fig4}(f,h) show the resulting time-domain correlation signals for the ${}^1$H and $^{13}$C resonances, respectively.
 The corresponding power spectra are shown in Fig.~\ref{fig4}(g) and the inset of Fig.~\ref{fig4}(h).
-Simulations based on the effective Hamiltonian for ${}^1$H nuclei and full waveform simulations for ${}^{13}$C nuclei, using the same modeling assumptions as before are in good agreement with the measured spectra.
-In addition, we compute the fractional contribution to the correlation signal at $t=0$ for each nuclear site on the molecule (see Supplemental Material \cite{Supplements} for details).
+Simulations based on the effective Hamiltonian for ${}^1$H nuclei and time-dependent waveform simulations for ${}^{13}$C nuclei, using the same modeling assumptions as before are in good agreement with the measured spectra.
+The broadening of the local ${}^{1}$H spectrum relative to the independently measured bulk lineshape [Fig.~\ref{fig4}(g) left inset] directly indicates that the detected nuclei are local to the sensor spins.
+We note that the sensing protocol is directly compatible with electron- or nuclear-spin decoupling sequences applied during the correlation delay to suppress the hyperfine evolution and thereby narrow the lineshape.

+We compute the fractional contribution to the correlation signal at $t=0$ for each nuclear site on the molecule (see Supplemental Material \cite{Supplements} for details).
 The resulting spatial maps for both nuclei are shown in the insets of Fig.~\ref{fig4}(g,h).
 The ${}^1$H signal is distributed across the molecule with an $A_{1}^2 \propto 1/r^6$ weighting [Eq.~(\ref{eq:corrSpec})]; in particular, 90\% of the signal arises from 38 of the 63 hydrogen sites in OX063.
 For ${}^{13}\mathrm{C}$, the 19 sites comprising the central carbon and the three phenyl rings contribute negligibly because their hyperfine couplings are comparable to, or exceed, the electron Rabi frequency; instead, 90\% of the signal arises from 26 of the remaining sites.
 Given the 1\% natural abundance, this corresponds to an expected number of about 36 ${}^{13}$C nuclei contributing 90\% of the detected signal within the measured sample volume.
 These measurements demonstrate frequency-selective detection and spectroscopy of a small, local ensemble of nuclear spins using mechanically detected molecular spin sensors.